 Stars:Jack De Sena, Paula Burrows, Sasha Rojen

 You can easily figure out when someone grew up by learning which toys they love, and it's that deep connection that fuels this documentary miniseries from Netflix.
 Episodes in the first season focus on the histories of action figures from properties such as G.I.
 Joe and He-Man, as well as the Barbie and Star Wars phenomenas.
-Future episodes will cover Transformers, Hello Kitty, Star Trek and LEGO.
+Its second season covers Transformers, Hello Kitty, Star Trek and LEGO, while an upcoming third season will explore everything from Power Rangers to My Little Pony, and even cover pro wrestling toys.

 The history of video games adapted to other formats is very hit-or-miss, but don't be afraid of Netflix's animated adaptation of the Castlevania franchise.
 Instead, sit back and enjoy this bizarre -- and at times violent -- thrill ride that explains how Vlad Dracula Tepes became the mythical monster we all know, and re-introduces vampire-hunter Trevor Belmont.
-Just be warned, at 92 minutes (spread across 4 episodes), this will be over before you can say "I want to suck your blood!"
+And while its first season is a brisk 92 minutes (spread across 4 episodes), its well-reviewed second season is twice as long, at 8 episodes of about 24 to 28 minutes a piece.

 90% Rotten Tomatoes